 The 10 x 30 Storage Unit

-This is usually the largest unit, and is the size of a 1 ½ car garage.
+This is usually the largest unit and is the size of a 1 ½ car garage.
 Large and densely-furnished homes should opt for this size.
-Even with oversized furniture, dining sets, bedroom sets, you can fit a lot in this sized unit.
+Even with oversized furniture, dining sets, and bedroom sets, you can fit a lot in this sized unit.
 Make sure that your belongings are packed in sturdy boxes so you can stack them to save space.
 Then you should have plenty of room for all of your belongings and more!

 Looking for just the right storage unit for your needs?
 Let us help!
 FlatRate Moving will not only help you book your storage unit, but we’ll move your belongings in for you.
 That means we’ll be the ones playing furniture Tetris, not you!